 *Get sunlight on your skin.
 Sunlight powers up our third, or solar plexus chakra.
 Getting 10-20 minutes of sunlight a day, especially on your stomach can improve your mood and digestion.
 Eczema is linked to ‘not feeling powerful’ so this is a nice self-love exercise that you can do whenever the weather allows.

 *Find the right skin care and laundry products.
 I cannot use certain essential oil based products, especially ones with lavender.
-I also avoid supermarket shampoos, soaps and handwashes.
-Most perfumes are also out.
+I avoid supermarket shampoos, soaps and handwashes.
+Most perfumes are out.
 They give me rashes and sinus issues.
-Luckily, I’ve found a few products that are fine – Evohe Moisture 24/7, and the Australian Bush Flower Essences facial moisturiser (the Love System).
+I’ve found a few products that are fine – Evohe facial lotion, and Australian Bush Flower Essences are helpful.
 See my psychic reading for Ian White, the founder.

-I find that shea butter and coconut oil products are also fine.
-For showering, I use Hope’s Relief or goat’s milk soap.
-When it comes to washing my clothes, I use Eco Store products, or washing balls (which save lots of money!).
+For body lotion, I use Vegesorb, and sometimes Manuka honey or Calendula cream for flare-ups.
+Shea butter and coconut oil products are also fine, but occasionally leave me more itchy.
+For showering, I use a coconut-based product called EnviroCare Earth for Sensitive Skin – my babies also love this.
+When it comes to washing my clothes, I use Eco Store products, or washing balls (which save lots of money!)
 If I use towels or wear clothes washed in normal detergent my skin goes red within minutes.

-Note: I used to use steroid creams for my eczema but they only work for a short time, so have had to look for other solutions (hence this article).
+Note: I used to use steroid creams for my eczema but they only worked briefly, so I had to look for other solutions (hence this article).

 *Identify other physical triggers.
 My eczema comes back if I’m around cats, especially the long-haired variety (as beautiful as they are).
 I also get a rash if I wear wool clothing, thermals or scarves.
 Bamboo or cotton clothing is fine.
 I reduce dust mite exposure by sunning our bedding and washing the sheets often.